Prasantkumar987/GoogleFitApp/README.md

 ## 1. Problem Statement:
 A few months back I started using **Google Fit app.** This App counts your daily walking distnce-steps, running distance-steps, cycling distance-steps.
 Your **Heart points**, **calories** and many more things.
-So I downloded my google fit dataset from **takeout.google.com** website.
+So I downloaded my google fit dataset from **takeout.google.com** website.

 I wanted to predict how much **calories** we will burn if we give a walking, running and cycling distance.
 I used **Artificial Neural Network** to train my model.

-## 2. Model Trainning:
+## 2. Model Training:
-To train my model I downloded additional dataset from kaggle.
-After that I dropped unncessary columns.
+To train my model I downloaded additional dataset from kaggle.com.
+After that I dropped unnecessary columns.
-Using **Simple Imputer** module from scikit-learn library I handeled missing values, after that I had to use **Stander Scaler** to scale column values.
+Using **Simple Imputer** module from scikit-learn library I handled missing values, after that I had to use **Standard Scaler** to scale column values.

 **Parameters:**